jbis9051/bubble/packages/rust/frontend/README.md

 So let's first describe the problem we are solving.
 React Native is used for the UI in Bubble.
 However, we don't want to write the frontend logic in JavaScript/TypeScript because...well...it's JavaScript.
 If you want a real reason, the MLS library we are using is in Rust.
-So we have to write our frontend in Rust.
+So we might as well write it all in Rust.

 React Native does support writing native modules, however the native modules must be written in the platform's native language.
 For iOS, this is Objective-C. For Android, this is Java.
-This presents our first challenge: How do we get Rust and Objective-C/Java to talk nicely?
+This presents our first challenge: How do we get Rust and Objective-C/Java to talk ~~nicely~~?

 The Objective-C side is relatively straight forward.
 Objective-C is compatible with the C ABI.
 So all we have to do is build a static library from our Rust code, and then link the Objective-C code against our static library.
 All Rust functions exposed to Objective-C must be annotated with `#[no_mangle]` and `extern "C"` to tell Rust to make them compatible with the C ABI.
 The Objective-C code is in `js/bubble_rust/ios`.

 The Java side is a bit more annoying.
 Java is compatible with the C ABI through JNI but it's a bit painful to use.
-Rust has a JNI çrate, so we'll eventually probably use that.
-This hasn't been implemented yet other than a proof of concept.
+Luckily, Rust has a JNI crate, so we'll use that.
+The Java code is in `js/bubble_rust/android`.

 First problem is solved.
 Moving on...